These days, the game fits the name.

 You could see Jimmy Johnson adding pieces each year – Troy Aikman, Michael Irvin, Emmitt Smith, a huge offensive line, a fast, nasty defense.
 Sports Illustrated saw it well enough to declare before the season that Dallas would be the NFL’s Team of the 1990s.
 And the Cowboys went 13-3 with the NFL’s No. 1 defense and a near-perfect offense.

 Buffalo didn’t win the AFC East this time, but escaped the Wild Card round by pulling off the largest comeback in NFL history against Houston.
-By now, the Bills felt as old and familiar as Michael Jackson, who performed at halftime.
+By now, the Bills felt as familiar as Michael Jackson, who performed at halftime.
 Dallas performed in the first half as Jackson’s opening act, then kept overwhelming Buffalo in the second half.

 Buffalo actually led 7-0 late in the first quarter.
 Then came Buffalo’s Super Bowl record nine turnovers: a James Washington interception, leading to an Aikann touchdown pass; a fumble that defensive lineman Jimmie Jones grabbed while falling into the end zone; a Thurman Thomas fumble sandwiched by Aikman touchdown passes to Michael Irvin.